frameless/huishoudboekje-nl-design-system-demo/services/log_service/README.md

-# Log Service
+# Logservice

-This service contains the functionality needed to access data from the application logging
+This service contains the functionality needed to access data from the application logging.

-## Setup Not Windows (Windows Below)
+## Setup development (Mac and Unix)

-- On windows: make a directory symbolic link to core_service

-    First delete the core-service file

-    Then
-    ```shell
-    mklink /D "core_service" "..\core_service\core_service"
-    ```

 - Install dependencies
     ```shell